-Every business organization must have an effective and robust cybersecurity strategy to prevent malicious actors (or hackers) from trying to barge into your organization’s network periphery in this digital age.
-The best way to accomplish it is to integrate cybersecurity into the organizational culture at the outset – ‘build security in.’
+Every business organization must have an effective and robust cybersecurity strategy to prevent malicious actors (or hackers) from trying to barge into your organization’s network periphery.
+Your best move is to integrate cybersecurity into your business culture – ‘build security in.’
 Having a proactive approach towards cybersecurity is the need of the hour.

 Cybersecurity threats have become one of the worst nuisances in these technologically advanced times.
 Businesses worldwide employ excellent cybersecurity strategies, tools, and techniques to thwart malicious cyberattacks like phishing, ransomware, and other forms of data breaches.
 Despite these strategies, malicious actors infiltrate enterprise networks by inventing novel methods, making it imperative for businesses to keep an eye on their cybersecurity posture continually and keep it top-notch at all times.

 Cybersecurity Statistics That Confirm The Grim Cybersecurity Posture Of Organizations

 Organizations have varying criteria and approaches when reporting cyber incidents or data breaches.
 Each business has its research methodology based on its internal systems data, customer monitoring data, or data supplied by cybercrime victims.
 Here is an overall industry perspective of cybersecurity statistics for 20201.

 - Business Email Compromise or Account Email Compromise scams have been the most common in 2020.
 Such scams have cost business organizations millions of dollars globally.
 It has become the most lucrative attack vector in 2020.